Aug 20, 2024

 Click Play to listen to the article

-As a platform leader, negotiating vendor contracts is a critical responsibility that directly impacts business objectives.
+As a platform leader, vendor contract negotiation is a critical responsibility that directly impacts business objectives.
 The relationships you build with your vendors can make or break your platform, and the terms of your contracts can have a significant impact on your portcos.

-When our founder, Philip McNamara began his startup journey in Silicon Valley, like many other entrepreneurs, he had no Rolodex or a network or access to the right vendors that could meet his needs.
-So he made all the mistakes young startups make and ended up frustrated and at a loss because most of the vendors did not have his best interests at heart.
+When our founder, Philip McNamara began his startup journey in Silicon Valley, like many other entrepreneurs, he had no Rolodex, network, or access to the right vendors that could meet his needs.
+So, he made all the mistakes young startups make, and ended up frustrated and at a loss because most of the vendors did not have his best interests at heart.

-If you want to take out the guesswork and approach your vendor contract negotiations strategically, we've got you covered.
+If you want to take out the guesswork and approach your vendor contract negotiation strategically, we've got you covered.

-We're about to explore some proven strategies for negotiating vendor contracts that can help you secure the best possible terms for your vc platform.
+We're about to explore some proven strategies for negotiating vendor contracts that can help you secure the best possible terms for your VC platform.
 We'll also highlight some of the criteria you may want to have when making your selection.
-And best of all, we'll share some examples from brands you know to see the vendor negotiation in action.
+And best of all, we'll share some examples from brands you know to see successful vendor negotiation in action.

 But before we jump into all that, a working definition of what vendor management is and is not will be a strong starting point.